rcrowley/clint/README.md

 `Clint#options` may be called repeatedly to declare extra options and aliases.  `Clint#reset` can be used at any time to clear all declared options and aliases.

 `Clint#parse` may likewise be called repeatedly.
 At the end of each invocation, it stores the remaining non-option arguments, meaning that arguments (for example, `ARGV`) must only be passed as a parameter to the first invocation.

+`Clint#dispatch` may be called after `Clint#parse` with a callable that will receive the arguments and options.
+If there is a mismatch in the arity of the callable's `#call` method, the callable's constructor is called with no arguments and the resulting object is treated as the callable that receives the arguments and options.

 `Clint#subcommand` may be called after `Clint#parse` to automatically handle the subcommand pattern as follows.
 The first non-option argument is taken to be the subcommand, which must exist as a singleton or instance method of the class object passed to `Clint#subcommand`.
 If a suitable class method is found, it is called with all remaining arguments, including a hash of the parsed options if we can get away with it.
 Otherwise, an instance is constructed with the next non-option argument and the instance method is called with all remaining arguments, again including a hash of the parsed options if we can get away with it.